Er-rdhtiwari/DSA-Design/Bar-Raiser.md

 ```
 This is for a technical Bar Raiser round.
 Prioritize deep technical judgment, architecture trade-offs, hands-on backend/platform leadership, production readiness, and strong project follow-up questions over generic behavioral coaching.
+Wherever possible, use my Project-1, Project-2, and Project-3 as examples to explain concepts, support learning, and make the material easier to understand.

 ```

 ---